babylonhealth/ios-playbook/Cookbook/Technical-Documents/How to use Slack?.md

 - Off sick 🤒
 - Focused 💭 - A few of us turn-off notifications or turn-off Slack when we want time to focus on a certain task.

 Scheduling time slots to focus on a task is encouraged because it helps our productivity.
-When booking these please be mindful of when and for how long you are unnavailable.
-It is always better to schedule these slots when you have no meetings in your calendar and are not involved in conversations that are active at that time.
+When booking these please be mindful of when and how long you are unavailable for.
+It is always better to schedule these slots when you have no meetings in your calendar and not involved in conversations that are active at that time.